PoorviHegde/CodeJam/README.md

 According to a survey in 2019, only 53% of surveyed citizens in the United States stated that they separated their waste.
 Based on another survey in 2020, people around the world feel that the lack of programs/services to enable recycling is what prevents them from recycling often. <br>

+We are aware of the fact that people are busy.
+And sometimes, we may feel as if throwing out our trash should be the least of our worries.
+Or perhaps, we are too afraid to admit that we don't know what to do with the disposal we have in our hands.
+Should I throw my water bottle in the landfill bin?
+Or should I recycle this in the compost bin? </br>

 The world is in need of a better waste management disposal system. </br>

 **Addressing the E-waste Crisis** <br>